moooninjune/SEED-labs/lab4/lab4-task6.md

     return 0;
 }
 ```
-- We want to edit this code to run our own malicious code instead of `/bin/ls`.
+- We want to edit this program to run our own malicious code instead of `/bin/ls`.
 Edit the code and compile it, change its owner to root, and make it a **Set-UID** program.
 Name the program `ls`.
 ```c
 #include <stdlib.h>
 #include <stdio.h>